AR/VR Development

 Check out the differences — we used export to USDZ puzzle here and assigned additional download attribute to the link.

-For usage example, check out the following demo from the Asset Store: Augmented Reality.
+For usage example, check out the Augmented Reality demo (source files available in the Asset Store).

 How to move in AR mode